 Mini bike pumps include 3 types of pumps:

 2. Frame bike pumps are very similar to the previous type.
 However, they are slightly longer, and the best place to store them is under the top tube.
-Frame bike pumps are more suitable for riders who do not mind having a larger pump attached to the frame and want to inflate the bike quickly.
+Frame bike pumps are more suitable for riders who don’t mind a larger pump attached to the frame and want to inflate the bike quickly.

-3. Shock bike pumps are used to adjust the pressure in the shock suspension of mountain bikes.
-They should be part of every mountain biker’s equipment so that you can adjust the shock pressure to suit your weight and riding style.
+3. Shock bike pumps are used to adjust the pressure in the shock suspension on mountain bikes.
+They should be part of every mountain biker’s equipment so that they can adjust the shock pressure to suit your weight and riding style.
 If you don’t have a shock bike pump yet, get one.

 What’s the Difference Between a Shock Pump and a Tire Pump?

 The main difference is that tire pumps, like floor pumps, are designed to inflate a large air volume.
-The shock pumps can inflate only a small air volume but at high pressures above 200 PSI.
+Shock pumps can inflate only a small air volume but at high pressures above 200 PSI.

 Mountain bike forks and shocks use a Schrader valve.
 This means you could theoretically inflate them with a floor pump compatible with this type of valve.
 But I don’t recommend it for several reasons:

-- There are air leaks when removing the thumb-lock head of a floor pump from the valve.
-This influences the resulting sag of the fork or shock.
-Yet, if you use a floor pump with a threaded head (Lezyne Steel Drive), there won’t be any air leaks.
-The sound of the leaking air you hear once you remove the head comes from the pump itself, not from the fork or shock, as Andreas Maschke from enduro-mtb.com explained.
+- Air leaks can occur when removing the thumb-lock head of a floor pump from the valve.
+This affects the resulting sag of the fork or shock.
+However, if you use a floor pump with a threaded head (Lezyne Steel Drive), there won’t be any air leaks.
+The sound of the leaking air you hear when you remove the head comes from the pump itself, not from the fork or shock, as Andreas Maschke from enduro-mtb.com explained.

-- Most floor pumps usually cannot inflate high pressures (above 200 PSI).
+- Most floor pumps cannot inflate high pressures (above 200 PSI).

 - You could damage the fork or the suspension using a floor pump.

 A shock pump is a must for every mountain biker who wants to maintain their bike at home.
-So, how to choose them?
+So, how do you choose one?

 CO2 Inflators

-You’ve probably heard of CO2 inflators, a unique tire inflation tool category.
+You’ve probably heard of CO2 inflators, a unique category of tire inflation tools.
 While they’re not pumps, they’re still used for inflating tires.
 With a CO2 inflator, you can inflate tires in seconds, making them incredibly convenient for riders who need to quickly get back on their bike after fixing a puncture.

 Shock Pumps FAQ